 Columbia Hills Historical State Park puts the Columbia River Gorge National Scenic Area at your fingertips.

-Rock climbing, swimming and spring hikes through vast fields of yellow arrowleaf balsamroot flowers make for an action-packed stay, not to mention the nearby attractions of Goldendale Observatory and Maryhill Museum.
+Rock climbing, swimming and spring hikes through vast fields of balsamroot flowers make for an action-packed stay, not to mention the nearby attractions of Goldendale Observatory and Maryhill Museum.

 Columbia Hills is home to Horsethief Butte, a favorite among climbers of all abilities.
-Horsethief Lake caters to water-lovers, with a boat launch and pedal boat rentals.
+Horsethief Lake caters to water-lovers, with a boat launch and pedal boat and stand up paddleboard rentals.
 To the north of Highway 14, the Dalles Mountain Ranch Area, a historic homestead ranch, features miles of multi-use trails that crisscross the Columbia Hills with astounding views of Mount Adams and Mount Hood.

 A group of significant Native American pictographs and petroglyphs is open for viewing on regularly scheduled guided ranger tours.
 Among these features is the world-famous Tsagaglalal, (She Who Watches).

 There are opportunities to relax at Columbia Hills, but with so much to see and do in the park and the Gorge, you may not sit still on this visit.

 Columbia Hills Historical State Park is a 3,637-acre camping park with shoreline on the Columbia River.
 Horsethief Butte dominates the skyline like an ancient castle.
 Horsethief Lake is about 90 acres in size, an impoundment of the Columbia River.
 The lake was flooded into existence by the reservoir created by The Dalles Dam.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.